teticio/Deej-AI/README.md

 Optionally you can generate an ```.m3u``` file with relative path to export the playlist and play it on another device.

-The playlist file uses reletive paths to make interoperability easier.
+The playlist file uses absolute paths.

 Run with: